RaulEstevezA/WoodShop_Java/README.md

 - **CargarDatos Class**: Preloads sample data including products, stores, customers, and tickets.
 - **Javadoc**: Full documentation generated for all classes.

+### New in AA5
+- **Sales Summary by Store Between Two Dates**
+  New functionality allows you to generate a report that summarizes the total revenue per store based on a date range.
+- **New Method: `calcularTotal()`**
+  Each ticket can now calculate its total value directly, including applied discounts.
+- **New Method in `Tiendas`: `calcularVentasEntreFechas()`**
+  Computes and prints the total of all tickets in a store within a specific date range.
+- **Input Validation Enhancement**
+  A new utility method `Verificadores.pedirDosFechas()` ensures that the end date is never earlier than the start date.
+- **Menu Option 10 Added**
+  The new summary report is accessible from the console through a dedicated menu option.

 ---

 ## Project Folder Structure